kunalsahu/deepseek/README.md

 # How to Run deepseek locally and access using python.

 STEP 1:
-Download the ollama from https://ollama.com/download
+Download the ollama from https://ollama.com/download and install locally.

 STEP 2: Pull the deepseek-r1 model container locally.